Steps to Become a Rider

 The registration forms referenced above can be completed online at: www.ridewota.org, or printed and then emailed to: email@example.com.
 If you don’t have access to a printer, forms are available at the WOTA office or can be mailed to you.
 It takes 1-2 days to be registered once forms are received.

 Rules to Follow Once a Rider

 - WOTA is demand response public transportation and schedules change daily based on rides that day, how many people are on the vehicle, traffic, weather, late passengers, issues with passengers, etc. We have no fixed routes.
 Please be patient and understand your ride will not be the same every time.
-We have different drivers and new routes daily.
+We have different drivers and different routes daily.

 - All driveways, walk-ways and private roads must be cleared.

+- You may schedule up to 1 year in advance with up to 2 stops per day.
 Note: second stops are lowest priority and will be permitted when time allows.
-You must schedule a second stop before your ride if you think you will need one, such as going to the doctor then pharmacy afterwards.
+You must schedule a second stop before your ride if you think you will need one, such as going to the doctor then stopping at the pharmacy.
 You can always cancel that second stop.
-There is a $2.50 charge for a second stop.
+There is a $2.00 charge for additional stops.

 - Riders must clearly identify:

-- Destination address and phone number.
+i.
+Destination address AND phone number.

-- Number of passengers (ALL passengers must be 18+ and registered).
+iii.
+Number of passengers (ALL passengers must be 18+ and registered).

-- Please specify if lift equipped vehicle is required.
+iv.
+Specify if lift equipped vehicle is required.